-Drive Engagement With A Simple Practice
+A Simple Practice to Increase Engagement

 Recognition is a powerful motivator and inspires people to give their best.
 It also reinforces your leadership style and how you become known as a leader.

 According to a worldwide study conducted by Towers Watson in 2007-2008, the highest driver of engagement is whether employees feel their managers or leaders are interested in their wellbeing.
 Less than 40% of employees felt engaged.
+Today, that number is even higher.

 I delivered a Personal Brand Mastery session to a leadership team that worked together for about seven years.
-I asked them to share something personal about themselves that others wouldn’t already know.
+I asked them each to share something personal about themselves that others wouldn’t already know.
 I thought this would be challenging because they’ve known each other for so long.
 Much to my surprise, it wasn’t.
 They never really shared at a more personal level.

 The most obvious answer is we are not fluent in practicing appreciation.
-We have become so accustomed to speaking to what doesn’t work or addressing the problems that we stopped taking that one extra step to say thank you.
+We have become so accustomed to speaking to what doesn’t work or addressing the problems that we stopped taking that one extra step to say, ‘Thank you!’

-To help you incorporate appreciation into your daily activities, here are seven practical ideas you can implement as a leader to immediately create a higher level of engagement.
+To help you incorporate appreciation into your daily activities, here are seven practical ideas you can implement as a leader to immediately create a higher level of engagement:

 1. Begin meetings by sharing accomplishments before tackling the to-do list and problems.
 Have everyone share what has gone well first.
 This will shift the energy for the balance of the meeting and have your team be more open to what comes next.

-4. Repeat a private acknowledgment for a job well done publicly in a group setting when appropriate.
+4. Repeat a private acknowledgement for a job well done publicly in a group setting when appropriate.
 This boosts self-esteem and confidence.
 It also reinforces the value and significance of the people you are acknowledging.

-5. When closing a meeting, express your appreciation for everyone’s commitment to the project and their contribution to moving it forward.
-A small gesture with a huge payback.
+5. When closing a meeting, express your appreciation for everyone’s commitment to the project and their contribution to moving it forward — a small gesture with a huge payback.

 6. When you notice positive changes in a colleague’s leadership style, let him/her know.
 Especially if you know they are attending training sessions or are engaged in coaching.
 Reinforcement creates sustainability.